eCook Meal

 FRESH GREEK-STYLE SALSA

 Place the halved baby tomatoes, the chopped olives, and ¾ of the chopped basil in a bowl.
-Crumble in the drained feta, drizzle with oil, and season.
+Crumble in the drained Feta, drizzle with oil, and season.
 Toss to combine and set aside for serving.

 IT’S A HAKE BAKE